Graduate Department of Sociology

 College of Social Sciences and Public Policy

-The Department of Sociology is located in the Bellamy Building in the heart of Florida State University campus and includes such resources as the Meyer Nimkoff Conference Room, the Sociology Library, the departmental computer laboratory for graduate students, student workspaces, and a supply/mail room where students have individual mailboxes.
+The Department of Sociology is in the Bellamy Building in the heart of Florida State University campus and includes such resources as the Meyer Nimkoff Conference Room, the Sociology Library, the departmental computer laboratory for graduate students, student workspaces, and a supply/mail room where students have individual mailboxes.
 Some faculty also are affiliated with the Center for Demography and Population Health (also located in Bellamy) and the Pepper Institute on Aging and Public Policy, where they and their students have access to additional facilities.
 In addition to these interdisciplinary research units, some faculty also are affiliated with the Master's in Public Health, Bachelor's in Public Health, and African American Studies programs, all of which are interdisciplinary academic programs housed within the College of Social Sciences and Public Policy.

 Requirements for Admission

-Applications must be received by January 1st of the year preceding their proposed entry into the graduate program.
-Details on how to apply are found here: https://coss.fsu.edu/sociology/application-deadline-requirements/.
+Applications must be received by January 15th of the year preceding their proposed entry into the graduate program.
+Details on how to apply are found here: https://coss.fsu.edu/sociology/application-deadline-requirements.

 Financial Aid